Do Go On - 205 - Oneida Community: From Sex Cult to Dinnerware

 Sure.

-I mean, unless other people can cling to your silk, but I feel like that in this
+I mean, unless other people can cling to your silk.

-society, that would be really frowned upon.
+But I feel like that in this society, that would be really frowned upon.

 Oh, okay.

-You don't like having another man silk.
+You don't cling to another man's silk.

-shitting silk.
+Instead, he starts shitting silk.

 That could work.